 - Do not donate blood during your treatment and for 24 months after your treatment.

-- For males only, do not donate sperm during your treatment and for 3 months after your treatment because this drug may be present in semen and may badly harm a baby.
+- Men should not donate sperm during treatment and for 3 months after treatment because this drug may be present in semen and may cause harm to a baby.

 How to Take Your Medication